 Robe Golf Club

-We decided to play 12 holes, so that we could have a little more time to explore Robe afterward.
+We decided to play 12 holes so that we could have a little more time to explore the town of Robe afterward.
 We played the Dunes Six (holes 7-11) first, followed by the Ocean Six (holes 1-6).
 I have to admit that we were both absolutely amazed at how excellent the courses were.
 Our favorite was the Dunes Six.
 It was great fun, and if you’re a passionate golfer, Robe Golf Club has to be on your list!

 Robe Golf Club